An up-to-date guide of what to do in the Tri-Valley this fall.

-On June 15th, breweries and gastropubs will open at full capacity for indoor and outdoor service.
-Sign up for the Tri-Valley Beer Trail mobile passport for exclusive deals at 18 participating breweries.
+Breweries and gastropubs are open at full capacity for indoor and outdoor service.
+Sign up for the Tri-Valley Beer Trail mobile passport for exclusive deals at 19 participating breweries.
 Visit 10 stops and win some premium beer swag, or visit every stop on the Trail to win a 64 oz. growler!

 Pour your own flight or pint at Hops & Sessions, Livermore's only self-pouring taproom.
 Don't miss out on their brew pub fare like their Sessions Burger made with gruyere, blue cheese, arugula, caramelized onion, tomato, and house aioli.

 Pennyweight Craft Brewing has a unique indoor space and a spacious patio that's hosts live performances and fun, beer-centric events.
 Put in an order from their in-house "food truck", and don't miss out on their house made chips with beer cheese!